 Classroom observation data is compiled to identify overarching trends across the school.
 The school receives points (1-4) for each area observed based on the percentage of classrooms showing a concern.
 The school's overall instruction rating coincides with the sum of those weighted points, based on the effect size on student proficiency and growth.
-The rubric for this measure is as follows:
+A sample Instruction Calculator is linked here">here.